Warning Signs of Employee Burnout & How to Prevent It

 Stop micromanaging

-Micromanaging your employees may make it so that you feel more is getting done, but a lot of stress comes along with micromanaging employees.
+Micromanaging your employees may make you feel like more is getting done, but it can also cause a lot of stress.
 If you’re hiring someone, you should trust them to do their job.
-You shouldn’t be looking over their shoulder or questioning every single move that they make.
-Empower them by putting your trust in them to do what they were hired to do.
+It would be best if you weren’t looking over their shoulder or questioning every move they make.
+Empower them by trusting them to do what they were hired to do.

 Reward your employees

-One of the largest reasons for employee burnout is that many employees simply don’t feel appreciated.
-They may think that no one notices the work that they do, which can lead to resentment and stress.
-Rewarding your employees may seem silly, or you may think that employees shouldn’t need to be rewarded for simply doing their job.
-However, rewarding your workforce is more about showing them that you appreciate the work that they’re doing, and that you see everything they do for the company.
-These rewards can be as simple as free lunch, company swag, or even just telling the team that they are doing a good job.
+One of the largest reasons for employee burnout is that many employees don’t feel appreciated.
+They may think that no one notices their work, which can lead to resentment and stress.
+Rewarding your employees may seem silly, or you may think they shouldn’t be rewarded for simply doing their job.
+However, rewarding your workforce is more about showing them that you appreciate the work that they’re doing and that you see everything they do for the company.
+These rewards can be as simple as free lunch, company swag, or even telling the team they are doing a good job.

 Related: Unique Employee Recognition Ideas